The Resilience Room – Emotional Wellness Support for Creative Industry

 It is the Cultural Coalition’s moral responsibility to help and support our creative community in this time of great need.
 There is no arts sector without artists, the organizations that share their work, and the people that work there.
 They are suffering right now and that is why we are offering The Resilience Room designed to give our partners, their employees, and volunteers the knowledge, tools, and peer support to stay resilient in the face of these difficult circumstances and in the future.

-Program Description: The Resilience Room will provide mental health and wellness support to those we serve in the arts and cultural industry in eastern CT, including employers and employees, individual artists, and new Northeastern region contacts.
+Program Description: The Resilience Room will provide emotional wellness support to those we serve in the arts and cultural industry in eastern CT, including employers and employees, individual artists, and new Northeastern region contacts.
 Through peer-to-peer meetings, resources and guided discussions, the program focuses on creating and developing personal emotional fitness and a community of support.
 This allows people to deal with the struggles they are facing right now while simultaneously building resiliency habits so they can handle the stresses of the future.

 Emotional Fitness: The ability to process one’s emotions in a healthy way before they manifest negatively.